junxit/us-congress-bills-116/metadata.md

 - 2019-07-17 — Mr. Rouda moved to suspend the rules and pass the bill.
 - 2019-07-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5956)
 - 2019-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5956)
+- 2019-07-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.